digitaldelinquent/dotfiles/README.md

 - Pi-Hole: Used for Ad-Blocking and a local DNS.
 - Syncthing: Used to sync files across devices and backup files.
 - VaultWarden: Used to maintain a backup copy of a bitwarden vault.

-It will also go over the setup and provisioning of my personal workstation which uses home manager to manage all my dotfiles.

-This repo is under active development and will see more future updates soon.

-## Homelab

 In order to provision your server with the same config simply clone this repo and run the following command: